dburnham1212/tinyapp/README.md

 ### TinyApp - Home Page (To display created URLs)

-Displays all current URLs that the user has access to along with their shortened URL code.
+Displays all current URLs that the user has access to, along with their shortened URL code.

 !["Screenshot of home page (displaying created urls)!"](https://github.com/dburnham1212/tinyapp/blob/master/docs/TinyApp_URLS_Page.png)